kanari-com/dynatrace-synthetic-monitor-on-demand-execution/README.md

 - Python 3.x installed
 - Required Python libraries installed (`requests`, `yaml`,`os`,`json`,`logging`)
 - Dynatrace Synthetic Monitor Enabled
-- Dynatrace Api-Token:
-  One of the following scopes is required:
+- Dynatrace Api-Token, one of the following scopes is required:

+        ExternalSyntheticIntegration
         syntheticExecutions.write
-    ExternalSyntheticIntegration

 ## Configuration
 Ensure the configuration file is present in the same directory as the script.